Bri-Guy/a11y-bench/README.md

 # Agent-A11y-Bench: Accessibility Benchmark for Computer Use Agents
-> Madi, Brian, Jason
+Madi, Brian, Jason

-> Credits to Browserbase for the Stagehand agent framewor.
+Credits to Browserbase for the Stagehand agent framework.

 Credits to Webvoyager team for scaffolding around the underlying benchmark

 ### TL;DR on Stagehand API: